tobegit3hub/seagull/docs/2014-10-13-similar-docker-projects.md

 Shipyard is designed for management of docker cluster.
 You have to input the ssh key of the server to deploy shipyard engine.
 Then you can run the container with command-line or web interfaces in your managed servers.

 It's quite different from seagull because seagull just monitors docker without asking for more permission.
-So you can use shipyard as management system and use seagull to minitor at the same time.
+So you can use shipyard as management system and use seagull to monitor at the same time.

-## Cadvisor
+## CAdvisor

 Here's the github page, <https://github.com/google/cadvisor>.